Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 By the end, you will understand that inheritance is not random.

-It follows clear biological rules.
+It follows clear biological patterns.

 A Small Family Mystery